ColrblindMartian/AmongUsDisableCrewOnlyAnimations/README.md

 # Among Us Disable Crew Only Animations
+## DEPRECATED since they implemented a game setting for this.
 For the Game: Among Us.
 Disables the animations that can only be done by a crewmember and not by an impostor